GM profit shrugs off chip shortage with high-priced pickups, SUVs

 Carmakers across the world have had to curb output, hampering their attempts to recover from the COVID-19 pandemic, due to a shortage of vital chips used in everything from computer management of engines to driver assistance systems.

-Ford Motor Co (F.N) said last week it expects second-quarter vehicle output to be halved by the shortage. read more
+Ford Motor Co said last week it expects second-quarter vehicle output to be halved by the shortage.

 Thanks to high consumer demand that has pushed up prices, focusing on those high-margin models contributed $3.2 billion to GM’s first-quarter pre-tax profit.
 Barra said even after the chip shortage eases, GM won’t boost vehicle inventories back to prior levels.